tgwaAo/detect-arrow/README.md

 In "cam_data.txt" the length between the "start" (not the peak) and the center of the arrow is the first number and the second is the focal length in pixels, so you should adjust the second value for EVERY RESOLUTION.
 Both values are multiplicated with each other, so the order is not important.
 The file "shape_reference.npy" contains a shape to compare it with found shapes.
-"gaussian_process_train.py" loads features and targets and saves ai as "sign_ai.pkl".
+"train_arrows.py" loads features and targets and saves ai as "sign_ai.pkl".
-"support_functions.py" is as it says, a collection of functions.
+"extract_features.py" extracts features to use them for comparison in ai.
 "test_real_picture.py" is a file for testing with a local file.
 "test_camera.py" is a file to test searching and measurement with your camera.